e1e5en-gd/ctjs-tutorial/using_behaviors/using_behaviors_en.md

 Consider the effect of the appearance of a template in a room:
 1. Let's create a project.
 2. Let's add 3 textures to it (circle, square and gear).
 For convenience, we'll put them in the `Texture` folder.

 ![](img/add_three_texture.png)

-4. Let's add the `Template` folder and create a template named `Circle` there, specifying the appropriate texture.
+3. Let's add the `Template` folder and create a template named `Circle` there, specifying the appropriate texture.

 ![](img/create_template_circle.png)

-5. Let's create two more templates named `Gear` and `Rectangle` in the same way.
+4. Let's create two more templates named `Gear` and `Rectangle` in the same way.

 ![](img/three_template.png)

 We add the appearance effect, i.e. when the template is created in the room.
 Let's make an animation of its increase in size (change the scale).
-To do this, we use the `tween` mod (do not forget to enable it in the project settings in the `Catmods' section).
+To do this, we use the `tween` mod (do not forget to enable it in the project settings in the `Catmods` section).
 Add the `Creation` event to the template and write the code there:

 ```js
 // Setting the scale
 this.scale.x = 0;